-Where the potential amount the System could recover in a case is sufficiently large and the case has merit, staff shall determine whether the System should actively participate in the litigation.
-In doing so, the System shall weigh the materiality of the potential financial loss that gave rise to the litigation against the expected costs and benefits of the litigation options available.
+When the litigation is thought to have merit by the securities litigation consultant(s) providing an opinion to TRS on the matter and the potential amount the System could recover in a case is in excess of 5 million dollars, staff shall then utilize the threshold tests below to initially assess whether the System should actively monitor or participate in the litigation.
+The System shall weigh the materiality of the potential financial loss that gave rise to the litigation against the expected costs and benefits of the litigation options available.
 The litigation options generally are:

-- Monitor litigation as a member of the class. - Monitor litigation as a member of the class, but object to an unreasonable settlement. - Participate as lead plaintiff of the class or co-lead plaintiff with one or more other investors. - Pursue separate legal action apart from the class.
+- Actively monitor litigation as a member of the class. - Actively monitor litigation as a member of the class, but object to an unreasonable settlement. - Participate as lead plaintiff of the class or co-lead plaintiff with one or more other investors. - Pursue separate legal action apart from the class.